-The TOE is a multi-functional printer system with scanning, fax, and networked capabilities.
-Their capabilities extend to walk-up scanning and copying, scanning to fax, scanning to email, and servicing print jobs through the network.
-The MFPs feature an integrated touch-sensitive operator panel.
+The TOE is a single-functional printer system with networked capabilities.
+Their capabilities extend to servicing print jobs through the network.
+The SFPs feature an integrated touch-sensitive operator panel.

 1.3 TOE ARCHITECTURE

 A diagram of the TOE architecture is as follows: